 Add from Trace Files Click to add SQL from trace files.
 Add from Trace Tables Click to add SQL from trace tables.
 The Add Trace Table dialog opens.
 Select a connection.
-Connection-Select the connection where the trace table is located.
-Database-Specify the database where the trace table is located.
+Connection-Select the connection where the trace table is located. • Database -Specify the database where the trace table is located.

 Schema-Specifies the owner of the trace table.
 Then select a trace table.
 Note: Find SQL requires certain event columns in your trace in order to analyze it.
 For convenience, SQL Optimizer provides trace templates for you to use.
 These template files are located in the Find SQL - Trace Templates folder in the SQL Optimizer installation directory.
-See SQL Trace Templates on page 12 for more information.
-Show Collect Criteria Click to filter the SQL to collect.
-You can filter by: • Application Name • Database Name • Login Name Host Name
+See SQL Trace Templates on page 14 for more information.
+Add from Extended Events Click to add SQL from Extended Event files Show Collect Criteria Click to filter the SQL to collect.
+You can filter by: Application Name Database Name Login Name Host Name